 I can’t say enough how much we all love these muffins!
 Thanks for the inspiration, Laura!
 One of these days, I’ll try the gnocchi! 🙂

-Tools I Use to Make Easy English Muffins
+Tools I Use to Make this English Muffin Recipe

 Contains affiliate links, for full disclosure, see FTC Disclosure, here.